F-Adams/FindGit/README.md

 - Navigate to the folder which conatins INDEX.HTML
 - Open the INDEX.HTML file in your browser (Right-click, then Open on Windows)

-You can also open the project files in VSCode and run them using the Liver Server extension.
+You can also open the project files in VSCode and run them using the Live Server extension.

 Once you have the app running, simply type a GitHub username in the search box.
 If the name is invalid or is not found, an alert will be generated.
-Normally this would be a modal or some other appropriate form of alerting the user, but for now due to time constraints the app makes use of the built-in JavaScript 'alert()' funstion.
+Normally this would utilze a modal or some other appropriate form of alerting the user, but for now due to time constraints the app makes use of the built-in JavaScript 'alert()' funstion.

 An alternative option is to simply visit the live demo I have set up and the following URL: